Ukraine buries unidentified soldiers months after eastern battle

 "Until the end they hope that their loved ones, who were missing in action, were alive and either captured or in hospital ...
 You can understand them - hope dies last of all," he was quoted as saying.

-In October, a parliamentary report on Ilovaisk listed a series of military mistakes and concluded that "the causes of the ... tragedy are fundamental problems in the organisation of the country's system of defence".
+In October, a parliamentary report on Ilovaisk listed a series of military mistakes and concluded that "the causes of the ... tragedy are fundamental problems in the organization of the country's system of defense".

 It said it was not able to establish the true number of casualties due to a lack of data from the Ministry of Defence and General Staff.